soundpress/RulesOfNYC/docs/c04/index.rst

    (2) The Agency shall obtain the prior approval of the Comptroller and the Corporation Counsel.

-   (3) The Agency shall submit at the earliest practicable time a determination of the basis of the emergency and the selection of the contractor, as set forth in § 3-06(e)(3) of these Rules to the Comptroller and the Corporation Counsel for approval as soon as possible.
+   (3) The Agency shall submit at the earliest practicable time a determination of the basis of the emergency and the selection of the contractor, as set forth in 9 RCNY § 3-06(e)(3) to the Comptroller and the Corporation Counsel for approval as soon as possible.

 (d) Source selection.
 The procedure used shall assure that the required items are procured in time to meet the emergency.
 Given this constraint, such competition as is possible and practicable shall be obtained.